MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ### Request access to a JIT-enabled VM from Microsoft Defender for Cloud

-    Note: When a VM has a JIT enabled, you have to request access to connect to it.
+    >**Note**: When a VM has a JIT enabled, you have to request access to connect to it.
 You can request access in any of the supported ways, regardless of how you enabled JIT.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.